nekocode/create-android-kotlin-app/README.md

 }
 ```

-In addition, it creates some extention methods for [AutoDispose](https://github.com/uber/AutoDispose) so that you can auto dispose your rx stream more conveniently:
+In addition, it creates some extention methods for [AutoDispose](https://github.com/uber/AutoDispose) so that you can automatically dispose your rx stream more conveniently:

 ```kotlin
 // ...
 Rx stream